kyleyhw/wordlebot/docs/gui_game.md

     *   Within each frame, creates 5 `tk.Label` widgets to display individual letters, styled with borders and bold font.
 These labels are stored in `self.letter_labels` for easy access and updating.
     *   Creates a `tk.Entry` widget for user input, bound to the `make_guess_event` method for Enter key presses.
     *   Creates "Guess" and "New Game" `tk.Button` widgets, linked to their respective methods.
+    *   Creates a `tk.Canvas` to display the feedback distribution plot.

 ### `start_new_game(self)`